mongodb/docs/source/includes/backup-checkpoints-output-fields.rst

    * - ``links``
      - array of objects
-     - This array includes one or more links to sub-resources and/or related resources.
+     - An array of links to sub-resources and/or related resources.
 The relations between URLs are explained in the `Web Linking Specification
        <http://tools.ietf.org/html/rfc5988>`_.